NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 `analysis_template/ptb_scripts/preproc_theta.m`

-After getting the erp data, the next thing to run is to compute the average power.
-Average power refers to a time-frequency distribution of power values that includes primarily phase-locked information and is computed from a time-frequency transformation of data that has already been averaged across trials of interest.

-To compute average power, you will run `Flanker_resp_AVGS_AMPL_theta_pcatfd.m` which calls `Flanker_resp_AVGS_AMPL_theta_DatasetDef.m` (and in turn `preproc_theta.m`) and `Flanker_resp_comparisons.m`.
+Having computed averaged ERP data, TF representations of average power can now be computed and used to decompose TF-PCA solutions.
+In Step 3, the user needs to run `Run_Flanker_resp_AVGS_AMPL_theta_pcatfd.m` which calls `Flanker_resp_AVGS_AMPL_theta_DatasetDef.m` (and in turn `preproc_filter.m`) and `Flanker_resp_comparisons.m`.

 ### `Flanker_resp_AVGS_AMPL_theta_DatasetDef.m`

-1)	Line 12～14 sets up: 1) loading the data being generated from the last step (the erp data); 2) a filtering script which runs right after loading the data and could be used to isolate certain frequencies (in this case, call the `preproc_theta.m` to do filtering).
-In most cases, this part does not need to be edited.
+1)	This script sets up various parameters, including the electrode location file, the TF transformation method, and the dataset name that will be used in all related outputs.
+Furthermore, this script calls `preproc_filter.m` to perform filtering (if necessary).
+Specifically, Lines 12～14 (see below) denotes: 1) the name of the data that will be used as an input, (i.e., the data that was generated by the prior ERP computation step); 2) a filtering script (`preproc_filter.m`) which is run after loading the ERP, but before computing TF transfomations of the data.

 ```
 DatasetDef.loaddata = ['load Flanker_resp_ISFA_base_averages_128;' ...
                    'preproc_theta;'];
 ```

-2)	Line 18～21 sets up: 1) the file for electrode locations; 2) the TF transformation method (in this case, `binomial2` was used – other options?); 3) the preferred plotting electrode.
-Edit Line 18～21 based on your data.
+2)	Lines 18～21 (see below) denotes: 1) the file name for electrode locations file; 2) the TF transformation method; 3) the preferred plotting electrode.
+Lines 18～21 should be edited as appropriate for the user’s own data.

 ```
 DatasetDef.loadvars = ['SETvars.electrode_locations = ''''''erp_core_35_locs.ced'''''';'...